0871 231 2000

-We will use your email address to send you online targeted marketing information about our product offers and promotions via social media platforms.
+We will use your data such as your email address and other online identifiers to send you online targeted marketing information about our product offers and promotions via social media platforms.
 To do this, we will share your email address in a secure manner with social media organisations, such as Facebook, who will match our advertising requirements to your social media profile.
 We have a legitimate business interest to send you product information via social media which we believe is of relevance to you; this is known as Interest-Based Advertising.
 However, should you wish to exercise your right to stop targeted social media marketing, you can do this at any time - see Changing Your Marketing Preferences.

 We will not share your personal data with third party companies for the purpose of them marketing their products and services to you.

 You can change your marketing preferences for Email Marketing at any time by:

 You can change your marketing preferences for Telemarketing at any time by: